RestComm/webrtc-test/README.md

 The fact that we see bytes transfered and no packets lost in both directions is a pretty good indication that things went well.
 Another indication is the input-level and output-level, but as far as I know these are only available in Chrome.
 Remember that all calls from Restcomm -> web app are audio-only, which is why you only see audio 'media-type' in the getStats() results.

+As always, feel free to jump in and play with the code and get your hands dirty.
+There's a list of [open issues](https://github.com/RestComm/webrtc-test/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) that you can start with, or you can suggest your own enhancements.
+If you have any questions please post at the [Restcomm forum](https://groups.google.com/forum/#!forum/restcomm) or in Stackoverflow using tag 'restcomm'.

+For frequently asked questions, please refer to the [FAQ](https://github.com/RestComm/webrtc-test/wiki/FAQ)